 Coercion: is direct or implied threat of force, violence, danger, hardship, or retribution sufficient to persuade a reasonable person of ordinary susceptibility to perform an act which otherwise would not have been performed or acquiesce in an act to which one would not have submitted.
 Coercion can include unreasonable and sustained pressure for sexual activity.
 Coercive behavior differs from seductive behavior based on the type of pressure someone uses to get consent from another.
 A person’s words or conduct cannot amount to coercion unless they wrongfully impair the other’s freedom of will and ability to choose whether or not to engage in sexual activity.
 When someone makes it clear that he/she/zi does not want to engage in sexual activity, that he/she/zi wants to stop, or that he/she/zi does not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.

-Complainant: the individual(s) who has experienced a possible instance of sexual harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence, or stalking, regardless of whether that individual makes a report or seeks formal conduct (corrective) action.
+Complainant: the individual(s) who has experienced a possible instance of sexual harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence,stalking, and retaliation regardless of whether that individual makes a report or seeks formal conduct (corrective) action.

 Complaint: a report of sexual harassment or sexual misconduct.

 Confidentiality: Grinnell College community members who are bound by confidentiality include medical and counseling staff from Student Health and Counseling Services (SHACS), chaplains, Ombuds, and trained Campus Advocates (i.e., DVA/SAC advocates).
 See also: Statutorily-Protected or -Designated Confidentiality.